fastify/fastify/docs/Reply.md

 <a name="raw"></a>
 ### .raw
 This is the [`http.ServerResponse`](https://nodejs.org/dist/latest/docs/api/http.html#http_class_http_serverresponse) from Node core.
-While you're using the fastify `Reply` object, the use of `Reply.raw` functions is at your own risk as you're skipping all the fastify logic of handling the http response. eg:
+Whilst you are using the Fastify `Reply` object, the use of `Reply.raw` functions is at your own risk as you are skipping all the Fastify logic of handling the HTTP response. e.g.:

 ```js
 app.get('/cookie-2', (req, reply) => {